UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ### Phase 3: Data Cleaning

 Data cleaning addressed missing values, outliers, and data type validation.
-Missing values in numeric columns were handled using forward-fill (appropriate for time series data) followed by median imputation for any remaining gaps.
-This approach preserved temporal continuity while ensuring complete datasets for modeling.
+After examining the dataset, it seems like all missing rainfall-related measurements, such as Rain Intensity, Total Rain, and Precipitation Type, occur exclusively at the Foster Weather Station, while the other two stations (Oak Street and 63rd Street) contain nearly complete records.
+Because these beach weather stations are located along the same Chicago lakefront and experience highly correlated weather patterns, I imputed Foster’s missing rainfall-related values, as well as Wet Bulb Temperature, using the hourly mean value (or mode for Precipitation type and Heading) from the other two stations.
+This approach provides a physically reasonable estimate of rainfall conditions at Foster during each timestamp while avoiding unrealistic assumptions produced by simple constant filling.
+For hours when neither of the other stations recorded a usable value, I applied a forward fill as a fallback, which preserves temporal continuity without injecting future rainfall events into earlier time periods.
+This two-step strategy balances meteorological realism with data completeness and ensures that modeling is not biased by systematic under-reporting or artificial rain events at the Foster station.

 **Cleaning Results:**
 - Rows before cleaning: **196,271**
+- Missing values: Mean/mode-imputed and forward-filled
+  - Wet Bulb Temperature: 75,926 missing → 0 missing (large gap, likely sensor-specific)
+  - Rain Intensity: 75,926 missing → 0 missing (large gap, likely sensor-specific)
+  - Total Rain: 75,926 missing → 0 missing (large gap, likely sensor-specific)
+  - Precipitation Type: 75,926 missing → 0 missing (large gap, likely sensor-specific)
+  - Heading: 75,926 missing → 0 missing (large gap, likely sensor-specific)
 - Missing values: Forward-filled and median-imputed
   - Air Temperature: 75 missing → 0 missing
-  - Wet Bulb Temperature: 75,626 missing → 0 missing (large gap, likely sensor-specific)
   - Barometric Pressure: 146 missing → 0 missing
 - Outliers: Capped using IQR method (3×IQR bounds)
+  - Air Temperature: 97 outliers capped (bounds: [-21.5, 47.3])
+  - Wet Bulb Temperature: 144 outliers capped (bounds: [-20.6, 41.5])
+  - Humidity: 185 outliers capped (bounds: [22.5, 114.5])
+  - Battery Life: 6 outliers capped (bounds: [7.1, 19.9])
+- Outliers: Capped using domain knowledge
-  - Wind Speed: 2,574 outliers capped (bounds: [-3.50, 8.40])
+  - Wind Speed: 5 outliers capped (bounds: [0, 103.3])
+  - Max Wind: 6 outliers capped (bounds: [0, 103.3])
+  - Barometric Pressure: 7 outliers capped (bounds: [870, 1083.8])
+  - Solar Radiation: 13,425 outliers capped (bounds: [0, Inf])
 - Duplicates: Removed (0 duplicates found)
 - Data types: Validated and converted as needed
-- Rows after cleaning: **195,672** (no rows removed, only values cleaned)
+- Rows after cleaning: **182,516** (13,755 rows removed due to outliers)

-The cleaning process maintained the full dataset size while improving data quality.
-The large number of missing values in Wet Bulb Temperature (38.6%) suggests that this sensor may not be available at all stations or during certain periods, but forward-fill and median imputation ensured we could still use this feature in analysis.
+The cleaning process maintained more than 90% of the full dataset size while improving data quality.
+The large number of missing values in Wet Bulb Temperature and rainfall-related variables (38.68%) suggests that some sensors may not be available at Foster stations, but mean/mode imputation and forward-fill ensured we could still use those features in analysis.

 ### Phase 4: Data Wrangling